g-sanner/grace-sanner-profile/_portfolio/index.md

 </details>

 <details markdown="1">
-  <summary>Ownership, Access, and Innovation: What I Learned About Licensing</summary>
+  <summary>5.
+Ownership, Access, and Innovation: What I Learned About Licensing</summary>

 ### Reflect on something you learned about open source licenses (e.g., MIT vs GPL, what’s allowed, what’s restricted).
 While pursuing my minor of Business Administration at Northern Illinois University, I took the class MGMT 217 (The Legal Environments of Business).